lj1981/TECHNICAL-ANALYSIS-ACTIONS/README.md

-Technical analysis of a stock exchange asset.
+Technical analysis of an asset on the stock exchange

 This project is still under construction